tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/5.0_sql_crdt/README.md

 Using SQL is a major difference from most other web3 platform.
 TEA Project is not a blockchain, it has distributed SQL instances in every state machine node.
 The `Proof-of-time` consensus can make sure all nodes reach the same state (strong consensus) after a time buffer.

 For the developers, it is as simple as what they did in traditional web2 development as if there is a SQL database under the hood.
 The only difference would be you have to understand the changes will be taking effect after a time buffer.
 This time buffer is set to  3 seconds during TEA Project beta.
 After this time buffer, the state change will be shown in your next query.

+Although get free test token should be put into the next tutorial step (the state machine transfer), we leave the code in the `sql` branch simple the user need some token to pay gas.

 ## Understand the sample-txn-executor actor